mobilecoinfoundation/mcips/text/0035-verifiable-burning.md

   discrete log, since for any curve point, we can efficiently multiply it by `[1u8; 32]`, and then we would be able to use `A` as a black box to solve discrete log with high probability for random inputs.
 This directly contradicts the hardness assumption for discrete log in curve25519.

+Thus, we have shown by reduction to discrete log that it is intractable to find the subaddress spend key for these funds.

 This security argument also shows why it isn't important for the view private key to be chosen by hashing.